The Fundementals

 If dN/dh exceeds -157 N units, signals will be refracted by more than the curvature of the Earth and be trapped.
 We call this super-refraction.

 The radius of the Earth is ~ 6371 km.
-To follow Earth curvature, dθ/dh needs to exceed the rate of change of curvature of the earth, which is found to be -1.57x10-4 radians/km if you do the maths.
+To just follow Earth curvature, dθ/dh needs to equal the curvature of the earth, which is found to be -1.57x10-4 radians/km if you do the maths.
 Remember N units are a million x ( refractive index - 1).
-So dN/dh = -157 N units/km is required for a radio wave to just follow Earth.
+So that is why dN/dh = -157 N units/km is the figure required for a radio wave to just follow Earth.

 The equivalent Earth radius